Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

 \section{The moduli space of sheaves}

-We begin by reviewing terminology.
 All our schemes will be projective over an algebraically closed field of characteristic 0, henceforth denoted by $\BC$.
 A scheme will be called smooth if all of its local rings are regular.
-A closed embedding $Z \hookrightarrow X$ is called regular if (locally) the ideal of $Z$ in $X$ is generated by a regular sequence.
-In the present paper, we will often encounter closed embeddings which arise as zero loci of sections:
+A closed embedding $Z \hookrightarrow X$ is called regular if the ideal of $Z$ in $X$ is locally generated by a regular sequence.
+In the present paper, we will often encounter closed embeddings which arise as the zero loci of sections

 where $W$ is a locally free sheaf on the scheme $X$.
-We will often abuse notation and refer to either $\sigma$ and $\sigma^\vee : W^\vee \rightarrow \CO_X$ as ``the section", with the latter having the advantage that the zero locus is defined as the scheme:
+We will often abuse terminology and refer to either $\sigma$ or $\sigma^\vee : W^\vee \rightarrow \CO_X$ as ``the section", with the latter having the advantage that the zero locus is defined as the scheme

-If $X$ is a Cohen-Macaulay scheme, we have the well-known inequality:
+If $X$ is a Cohen-Macaulay scheme, we have the well-known inequality

-Since all schemes in the present paper will be Cohen-Macaulay, we make: \\
+Since all schemes in our paper will be Cohen-Macaulay, we give the following. \\

 \begin{definition} The section $\sigma$ is called \textbf{regular} if equality holds in \eqref{eqn:inequality}. \\

 \end{definition}